Last beer on earth: Outer Planet Brewing marks last days in Capitol Hill’s shrinking craft beer universe

 Meanwhile, you can also still order Bok a Bok at its 10th Ave counter or inside The Runaway bar.

 The pairing marks a new connection for Bok a Bok which moved into the neighborhood next to Neumos in 2017.
-Stoup, meanwhile, celebrated its 2023 move into the neighborhood by releasing its first Capitol Hill-brewed IPA earlier this winter.
+Stoup, meanwhile, celebrated its 2023 move into the neighborhood by releasing its first Capitol Hill-brewed IPAΒ earlier this winter.

 Stoup Capitol Hill is located at 1158 Broadway.

-Subscribe to CHS to help us pay writers and photographers to cover the neighborhood.
+Subscribe to CHS to help us hire writers and photographers to cover the neighborhood.
 CHS is a pay what you can community news site with no required sign-in or paywall.
-Become a subscriber to help us cover the neighborhood for as little as $5 a month.
+To stay that way, we need you.

 The Last Drop: One of Capitol Hill’s favorite coffee spaces is now dedicated to beer